anita-uva/anita-uva/README.md

 * Right click any graphic and open in a new tab to see a larger view.
 * Click on the code to enable scrolling to the right.
-* Use the back button to return to the portfolio after following a link.
+* Use the browser's back button to return to the portfolio after following a link.

 Thank you for visiting my portfolio.
 I look forward to connecting and exploring how my skills and experiences can contribute to impactful data science initiatives.